STEEL CITY CLARINET DAY

 Bokalders Petote Leonard Vanderslice Coppola Snyder

-Becky Yoho Malia Mueller Rachael Cohen Emily Onufrak Katie Russell
+Becky Yoho Rachael Cohen Emily Onufrak Katie Russell Joanna McCoskey Wiltshire

 Session Information

-9:00-9:50AM Warm-Up and Clarinet Choir Rehearsal with Dr. Lynda Dembowski, Julieta Ugartemendia, Becky Yoho, Sara Snyder, and Malia Mueller - Join clarinet day participants in the event's community clarinet choirs.
+9:00-9:50AM Warm-Up and Clarinet Choir Rehearsal with Dr. Lynda Dembowski, Julieta Ugartemendia, Becky Yoho, Sara Snyder, and Joanna McCoskey Wiltshire - Join clarinet day participants in the event's community clarinet choirs.
 In this session, we will rehearse pieces to be performed on the day's final concert.

 11:00-12:00PM Clarinet Choir Rehearsal - In this session, we will rehearse more fun music for clarinet choir for our concert.

-1:00-2:00PM Featured Artist Masterclass with Gunnery Sergeant Shannon Kiewitt - Weber's Concerto No. 2 and Cavallini's Adagio and Tarantella are the focus of this interactive class featuring student performers.
-Join "The President's Own" United States Marine Band low clarinetist extraordinaire, Gunnery Sergeant Shannon Kiewitt, for an inspiring session in preparation for the upcoming District 1 and District 5 PMEA Honors Band auditions.
+1:00-2:00PM Featured Artist Masterclass with Sebastian Tozolla - Movement III of Mozart's Concerto and Rabaud's Solo de Concours are the focus of this interactive class featuring student performers.
+Join Argentina's Teatro Colon's bass clarinetist, Sebastian Tozolla, for an inspiring session in preparation for the upcoming District 1 and District 5 PMEA Honors Band auditions.

-2:00-2:45PM Choice of Session or Visit Exhibits - Gunnery Sergeant Shannon Kiewitt will give a presentation on health and wellness for clarinetists and musicians / Visit with participating businesses / Explore Vandoren reeds and equipment.
+2:00-2:45PM Choice of Session or Visit Exhibits - Sebastian Tozolla will give a presentation on learning and playing the bass clarinet / Visit with participating businesses / Explore Vandoren reeds and equipment.

 2:45-3:15PM Break and Visit Exhibits - Visit with participating businesses or explore Vandoren reeds and equipment.
 Grab a snack too!!!